udara28/DriverPal-v2.0/README.md

 make
 ```

+### Required Packages

+In order to OpenCV video processing you need to build OpenCV with ffmpeg and gstreamer support.
+You could check whether your current OpenCV installation are having this support by compiling and running the _opencv\_stat.cpp_ file provided in this repository.

 **We noticed a link error when trying to build standalone using above commands.
 Use the source code in Vitis_In_Depth_Tutorial/Machine_Learning/Introduction/03-Basic/Module_7/app/test to compile if this is the case**

 ## Video Demonstration